AtishayJain2004/ecommerce-customer-analytics/README.md

 # E-Commerce Customer Analytics

+This project analyzes customer purchasing behavior and sales performance of an e-commerce platform using **SQL Server and Power BI**.
+The objective is to generate actionable insights about revenue trends, product performance, and customer segments.

+---

 ## Project Overview

-This project analyzes an e-commerce dataset to understand **sales performance, product trends, and customer behavior**.
-Using **SQL Server for data analysis** and **Power BI for visualization**, the project explores key business metrics and applies **RFM (Recency, Frequency, Monetary) analysis** to segment customers.

-The goal is to transform raw transactional data into **actionable insights that help businesses understand customer value and product performance.**
+Understanding customer behavior is essential for improving sales and retention in e-commerce businesses.

+This project performs an **end-to-end analytics workflow** including:

+• Data exploration and transformation using **SQL Server**
+• Customer segmentation using **RFM Analysis**
+• Data visualization using **Power BI**
+• Business insight generation from transactional data

 ---

-## Tools & Technologies

-* **SQL Server (SSMS)** – Data cleaning, transformation, and analysis
-* **Power BI** – Interactive dashboard and data visualization
-* **CSV Dataset** – Raw e-commerce transactional data

----

 ## Dataset

-The project uses the **Olist Brazilian E-Commerce Dataset**, which contains information about:
+This project uses the **Brazilian E-Commerce Public Dataset by Olist**, which contains real transactional data from an online marketplace.

+The dataset includes:

 * Customers
 * Orders